StarConKW/starconkw.github.io/_pages/cfp.md

 permalink: /cfp/
 ---

+**The CFP has been extended to Sundary September 17 at 11:59PM EST**

 We’re excited to announce that StarCon is having its first Call for Proposals (CFP)!
 We’re looking for folks who have a passion for technology, learning and sharing to submit talks about their favourite piece(s) of technology.